nishant-666/Query_Flex/README.md

-## Product Name: MultiDB QueryGen
+## Product Name: QueryFlex

-## MultiDB QueryGen is an all-in-one SQL command generator designed for developers working with various database systems.
-Whether you're using SQL, PostgreSQL, Firebase, MongoDB, Prisma, or other platforms, MultiDB QueryGen streamlines query creation and optimization.
+## QueryFlex is an all-in-one SQL command generator designed for developers working with various database systems.
+Whether you're using SQL, PostgreSQL, Firebase, MongoDB, Prisma, or other platforms, QueryFlex streamlines query creation and optimization.

 ### Features: